rancher/steve/pkg/sqlcache/Readme.md

 application only need one sql.Connection, although sometimes application use two: one for writes, the other for reads.
 To read more about the `sql` package's connection pooling read [Managing connections](https://go.dev/doc/database/manage-connections).

-The use of connection pooling and the fact that lasso potentially has many go routines accessing the same connection pool, means we have to be careful with writes.
+The use of connection pooling and the fact that steve potentially has many go routines accessing the same connection pool, means we have to be careful with writes.
 Exclusively using sql transaction to write helps ensure safety.
 To read more about sql transactions read SQLite's [Transaction docs](https://www.sqlite.org/lang_transaction.html).